 Report the Nursing Home to the Appropriate Authority – If you suspect that your loved one or another resident is in serious and imminent danger, call the police immediately.
 Otherwise, you can file an online report against the nursing home with the Pennsylvania Department of Health or Pennsylvania Department of Aging.

-Nursing home abuse is a type of elder abuse that occurs in healthcare facilities with elderly residents.
-Nursing home abuse includes both intentional acts and the failure to act that results in injury or illness.
+This refers to the type of elder abuse that occurs in healthcare facilities with elderly residents.
+It can include both intentional acts and the failure to act that results in injury or illness.
 It can take several forms, including:

 - Physical Abuse such as hitting, kicking, punching, slapping, pushing, shoving, biting, starving, or scratching a nursing home resident